Guides

 What should I bring to a custody hearing?

-A small hearing packet checklist for notes, dates, orders, and key proof.
+A small hearing packet checklist for notes, dates, orders, and key source materials to review.

-How do I organize evidence for family court?
+How do I organize source materials for family court?

-A simple start for turning scattered proof into dates, facts, and sources.
+A simple start for turning scattered materials into dates to verify, source notes, and review-first outputs.

 What if I cannot afford a family lawyer?